santiment/utxo-blocks-exporter/README.md

-# XRP Transactions Exporter
+# UTXO Transactions Exporter

-This code allows you to fetc all transactions from the XRP ledger and dump it into kafka.
+This code allows you to fetch all transactions from UTXO based blockchains to kafka.

 ## Running the service